tomstejskal/apinette/README.md

 Result table contains following fields:
 - `status` - HTTP status
 - `headers` - a table containing HTTP headers (ie. { ['Content-Type'] = 'application/json' })
-- `body` - body of the response or nil
+- `body` - string or table containing the body of the response
 - `err` - a string containing possible transport error or nil
 - `method` - request method
 - `url` - request URL
 - `total_time` - total time of response in seconds

+If response contains Content-Type header with value 'application/json', then body is table decoded from json string.

 ### url_encode